ismail-yilmaz/Terminal/README.md

-# Terminal Package for Ultimate++
+# Terminal Package for U++

-Terminal package is a flexible, easy-to-use yet powerful cross-platform virtual terminal emulation widget and library written in C/C++ for [Ultimate++](https://www.ultimatepp.org/).
+Terminal package is a flexible, easy-to-use yet powerful cross-platform virtual terminal emulation widget and library written in C/C++ for [U++](https://www.ultimatepp.org/).

 Terminal package is designed from the ground up with modularity and maintainability in mind, and it is not based on the existing terminal emulation libraries.